Shilpa197/webscraping_repo/README.md

 # webscraping_repo
-The goal is to build a cloud based Web Scraping platform using Python BeautifulSoup, Apache Airflow.
-Airflow runs on EC2 instances.
-The pipelines are written as dags in Airflow.
-The scraped data is stored in postgres db which is provisioned in Amazon RDS.
+The goal is to develop a cloud-based web scraping solution on the AWS infrastructure, utilizing Apache Airflow for pipeline orchestration, clean the data using   Python libraries, such as NumPy, Pandas.
+Analyse the data using machine learning techniques, Visualize the key insights in Power BI, providing actionable information for stakeholders.
+The platform is built with Python and incorporates RabbitMQ for efficient data processing and message queuing, with Celery as the worker.